Fractional Analytic QCD beyond Leading Order: Introduction

-So, let's repeat once again: the spectral function is taken directly from perturbation theory, but the analytical couplant $A_{\rm MA}(Q^2) $ is restored using the dispersion relation (i.e. Eq. (\ref{disp_MA_LO}) at LO).
-This approach is called {\it Minimal Approach} (MA) (see, e.g., \cite{Cvetic:2008bn}) or {\it Analytical Perturbation Theory} (APT) \cite{ShS,MSS,Sh}. \footnote{An overview of other similar approaches can be found in \cite{Bakulev:2008td} including approaches \cite{Nesterenko:2003xb,Nesterenko:2004tg} close to APT.}
+So, let's repeat again: the spectral function is taken directly from perturbation theory, but the analytic couplant $A_{\rm MA}(Q^2) $ is restored using the dispersion relation (i.e. Eq. (\ref{disp_MA_LO}) at LO).
+This approach is called {\it Minimal Approach} (MA) (see, e.g., \cite{Cvetic:2008bn}) or {\it Analytic Perturbation Theory} (APT) \cite{ShS,MSS,Sh}. \footnote{An overview of other similar approaches can be found in \cite{Bakulev:2008td} including approaches \cite{Nesterenko:2003xb,Nesterenko:2004tg} close to APT.}

 Thus, analytic QCD in its minimal version is a very convenient approach that combines the general (analytical) properties of quantum field quantities and the results obtained within the framework of perturbative QCD, leading to the appearance of the MA couplant $A_{\rm MA}(Q^2)$, close to the usual strong couplant $a_s(Q^2)$ in the limit of large values of its argument and completely different at $Q^2 \leq \Lambda^2$.